limansky/beanpuree/README.md

 res4: Foo = Foo(15, "bar")
 ```

-`BeanConverter` doesn't care about fields order, but requires to have all the
+The converters doesn't care about fields order.
+The difference between these two
+classes is that `StrictBeanConverter` requires the same fields of  converting classes
-same fields with the same types.
-It also mean that if the bean uses Java
+having the same types.
+It means that if the bean uses Java
 numeric classes (like java.lang.Integer), the case class also should have the
 field with Java class.

+`BeanConverter` is more intelligent.
+It uses `JavaTypeMapper` to convert field types.
+You should be careful using it.
+For example if you have an Integer field in Java class
+and Int in Scala, you might get a NullPointerException if the value is null.
+Use `Option[Int]`
+to make it safe.

 [shapeless]: http://github.com/milessabin/shapeless